samestrin/llm-interface/docs/APIKEYS.md

 ## CloudflareAI

-The Cloudflare AI API offers trial keys.
+The Cloudflare AI API offers a free tier and and commercial accounts.
+A credit is not required for for the free tier.

 - https://dash.cloudflareai.com/profile/api-tokens